industrial-edge/S7-Connector-data-handling-getting-started/docs/Installation.md

 ![Clicks7connector.png](graphics/dataconnectionS7connector.png)

-Launc the S7 connector to your device
+Launch the S7 connector to your device

 This configuration done centrally at IEM